BS in Chemical Engineering Objectives and Outcomes

 To meet this mission, a graduate from the McKetta Department of Chemical & Bioprocess Engineering must be:

 - A Technically Competent Problem Solver – Graduates will be technically competent, with the ability to implement creative problem solving toward their professions as well as non-work related endeavors to produce solutions that meet specified constraints.

-- A Problem Solver and Designer with Communication and Team Skills - Graduates will provide valuable service to their community, professional organizations and the University through their strong communication and team skills.
+- An Effective Communicator with Collaborative Experience and Leadership Ability – Graduates will provide valuable service and leadership within their community, professional organizations and Trine University through their strong communication and productive teamwork skills.

-As specified by the accrediting body, engineering programs assure that their students will be able to:
+As specified by the accrediting body, engineering programs assure that their students demonstrate:

-- demonstrate knowledge of hazards associated with chemical, biological and physical processes and be able to recognize, evaluate, minimize and control these hazards.
+- An ability to recognize hazards associated with chemical, biological, and physical processes and be able to evaluate, minimize, and control these hazards.